 From Northern Canada to South Korea, and the East Sea and West Virginia, I’ve had the privilege of travelling a number of places around this tiny little marble we call home in the Milky Way.

 My travels have only strengthened my passion for exploring and learning.
 I gravitate towards immersive experiences–living and working (or studying) for an extended period of time.
 Not only have I found this to be more affordable–and in the case of teaching in Korea, quite profitable–it also gives me the opportunity to connect with a new culture on a deeper level, and expand my own community on a global scale.

 With the exception of a couple trips to United States, I never really travelled until 2010, when I swapped a summer of camp for a chance to travel around Korea for a month with my best friend.
 Travelling a country with a native has major advantages, and I was hooked on immersive travelling.
 Two years later, I ditched my final semester of highschool (kind of) to live and teach in Ecuador for three months.

 Leaving home for high school wasn’t enough, so I decided to move to the other side of the country, to study Community Development and English at St. Francis Xavier University in beautiful Nova Scotia.
 And when my thesis research gave me a chance to travel more, I took the opportunity to learn about the food system in the Northwest Territories.

 Now just over a year outside of university, I’ve been living the traveller’s dream teaching EFL in South Korea.
-With a healthy salary and ample holidays, I’ve been exploring Korea and surrounding countries like Vietnam, Taiwan, Japan, and soon, Thailand, Hong Kong, and Malaysia.
+I’ve been exploring Korea and surrounding countries like Vietnam, Taiwan, Japan, Thailand, Hong Kong, and Malaysia.